-2. Electrical Conductivity (EC)
+Electrical Conductivity (EC)

-The results in Table 3 and Fig. 2 show that all the soil samples analysed (100 per cent) recorded an electrical conductivity of less than 1.0 dS m-1, and none of the samples fell in either the 1.0-2.0 dS m-1 (critical for germination) or the greater-than-2.0 dS m-1 (critical for sensitive crops) categories.
+The results in (Table 3 and Fig. 2). show that all the soil samples analysed (100 per cent) recorded an electrical conductivity of less than 1.0 dS m-1, and none of the samples fell in either the 1.0-2.0 dS m-1 (critical for germination) or the greater-than-2.0 dS m-1 (critical for sensitive crops) categories.
 The EC values of the surveyed soils were uniformly low, indicating the complete absence of any salinity hazard across the village.